This post may include affiliate links; see our disclosure policy.

 • Do you have to boil the water first?
 No!
 Place the lentils and water in a pot together and bring to a high simmer, then simmer.

 • How long do you cook brown and green lentils?
 20 to 25 minutes, until the lentils are tender but still hold their shape.
-You can drain any excess liquid.
+Drain any excess liquid.

 • Can I make lentils with broth instead of water?
 Yes!
 Cooking with broth brings in extra flavor.